Search continues for missing after Colombia tourist boat accident

-GUATAPE, Colombia Rescue workers searched on Monday for two people missing after a tourist boat sank in a reservoir in north-central Colombia, killing seven.
+GUATAPE, Colombia (Reuters) - Rescue workers searched on Monday for two people missing after a tourist boat sank in a reservoir in north-central Colombia, killing seven.

 The cause of the accident on Sunday was still unclear, officials said.
 Use of the Penol-Guatape reservoir, a popular site for water sports and tours, was restricted as the search continued.